duaneking/duaneking.github.io/index.md

 ## Welcome to duaneking.github.io

 Earlier in the year I rediscovered this thing and hoped to make updates as I could with mermaidJS supported, as that for me is the killer blogging and education app.
-Thing is, Mermaid does not work on GH-Pages like it very publicly does wirth the rest of the website and so I can't help but feel lied to by GH because from my perspective, GH is refusign to enable this when it would be so easy for them to do so as I se but very diffcult for others.
-I see this work from thier perspective as being simple and easy, but they want people to have to fight a broken system instead, and they are forcing people to reinvent the wheel,
+Thing is, Mermaid does not work on GH-Pages like it very publicly does worth the rest of the website and so I can't help but feel lied to by GH because from my perspective, GH is simply refusing to enable this when it would be less than a days worth f work to enable millions of people, when it would be so easy for them to do so, but very diffcult for others.
+I see this work from thier perspective as being simple and easy, but they want people to have to fight a broken system instead, and they are forcing people to reinvent the wheel, just to make it hard for people.

 Thing is, From my perspective, MermaidJS is just not a visual tool..
 Its a tool to communicate visual ideas using unsighted means.
-This means that its not just about MermaidJS, its abvout rendering tags and rendering pipelines.
-Rendering tags MUST be standardized for the dream of a file using mermaidJS to render in multiple locations.. but they are not.
+This means that its not just about MermaidJS, its abvout rendering tags and rendering pipelines in the service of people needing to communicate visual ideas in a non-visual way.. such as the blind.
+Rendering tags MUST be standardized for the dream of a file using mermaidJS to render in multiple locations for a blind person.. but they are not set up as a standard.

 Every rendering pipeline wants a different rendering tag, because they are dumb.